SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 #### Risks and Rewards

 Humans devote as much attention to games and gambling as to more serious pursuits.
-Perhaps this competitive nature explains their renowned knack for seizing the moment-knowing when to risk all on a throw of the dice.
+Perhaps this competitive nature explains their renowned knack for seizing the moment—knowing when to risk all on a throw of the dice.
 Whether in sport or battle, humans quickly spot their opponent's mistakes and seize the advantage.

 Humans see unrealized potential everywhere, whether envisioning an untamed forest transformed into a prosperous village, or an ancient dungeon yielding chests filled with coins.
 Pursuing such ambitions might end in catastrophe, but for these gamblers, it's a game worth playing.